martinsaravia/pyFSI/README.md

-# pyFSI v0.1.0
+# pyFSI v0.2.0

-This is the first version of pyFSI, a code for solving fluid-structure interaction problems.
+This is the second version of pyFSI, a code for solving fluid-structure interaction problems.

 # Usage